floWneffetS/tutorial_dcTMD/README.md

 - `-n`: number of points of the free energy in the input free energy file
 - `-ngamma`: number of points of Gamma in the input friction file

-Here we gegnerate one single Langevin trajectory file of 1 ms length per temperature.
+Here we generate one single Langevin trajectory file of 1 ms length per temperature.
 On a single core of a modern PC, this should require ca. 5 hours.
 Alternatively, you may start 5 simulations with 0.2 ms length each ad different seed, which is actually beneficial for convergence.

-After completion of the simulations, use the Pytho script `LE_bin_corer.py` to core the data (see e.g. [Nagel et al.](https://aip.scitation.org/doi/10.1063/1.5081767) for the background of this approach) and write out files conntaining the observed transition times.
-For trypsin, we decided to attribute distances <0.3 nm to the bound state coree, and distances >0.9 nm to the unnbound state core.
+After completion of the simulations, use the Python script `LE_bin_corer.py` to core the data (see e.g. [Nagel et al.](https://aip.scitation.org/doi/10.1063/1.5081767) for the background of this approach) and write out files containing the observed transition times.
+For trypsin, we decided to attribute distances <0.3 nm to the bound state core, and distances >0.9 nm to the unbound state core.
 Use the script simply as e.g.
 ```
 ./LE_bin_corer.py -i Trypsin_LE_5fsdt_5ms_1pmres_400K
 ```
-ommiting the `.dat` ending.
+omitting the `.dat` ending.
 The output will be the two files `Trypsin_LE_5fsdt_5ms_1pmres_400K_left_to_right.dat` and `Trypsin_LE_5fsdt_5ms_1pmres_400K_right_to_left.dat`. `left` signifies here the "left" side of the x axis, i.e., the bound state, and `right` the "right" side, i.e., the unbound state.
 Hence, `*left_to_right.dat` contains statistics on the unbinding waiting times, and `*right_to_left.dat` on the binding waiting times. **Note:** the output "times" are strictly in the time scale of steps written out in `Trypsin_LE_5fsdt_5ms_1pmres_"$i"K.dat`, so if this file is in nanoseconds as in the example here, your waiting times will be in nanoseconds, as well.
 Calculate mean waiting times for the respective temperatures and processes from these files.
 Use then a fit of the mean waiting times and their errors to the T-boosting formula (4) in [Wolf et al. Nat.
 Commun.
 2020](https://www.nature.com/articles/s41467-020-16655-1) to recover an estimate of kinetics at 290.15 K at which the initial MD pulling simulations were carried out.
 Remember that the binding rate calculated by you is a function of the ligand's concentration, which is 1 ligand per spherical volume based on the maximal pulling distance as radius.
 Alternatively, you can use our notebook `LE_Tboost_example.ipynb`available [here](https://github.com/floWneffetS/Langevin_T_boost) for this analysis.
 Here you can directly use the two types of output files from `LE_bin_corer.py` as input.

 ## The "quick-and-dirty" approach: Strict non-equilibrium simulations